Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

-The majority of stops are approximately 600 to 800 metres apart, with a few exceptions.
-This stop distance is similar to the current B-line express HSR service which helps keep transit moving at a rapid pace.
+The majority of the stops are approximately 600-800 metres apart, with a few exceptions.
+This stop distance is similar to the current B-Line express Hamilton Street Railway (HSR) service.

 Will emergency response vehicles (Police, Fire, EMS) be able to cross the LRT tracks?